tradesouthwest/tsw-postitz/README.md

 == Description ==
 User meta-box to add shortcode into post which outputs fancy post it note.
 Features
-* Five colors of PostItz notes
+* Five colors of Pasteitz leafs
 * Five cool fonts to choose from
-* Uses shortcode to insert PostItz into post (See http://codex.wordpress.org/Shortcode to learn about shortcodes)
+* Uses shortcode to insert Pasteitz into post (See http://codex.wordpress.org/Shortcode to learn about shortcodes)
 * Has three sizes of notes to pick from, large, medium and small
 * Also a special O.C.D. mode for those who just can't live with the tilt alignment of notes